 The general ledger (GL) is a master document that records all transactions generated at IU.
 With each transaction, account values on the general ledger are increased or decreased depending on the transaction.
 The general ledger is organized into accounts: assets, liabilities, fund balance, revenues, and expenses.
 Every financial transaction or journal entry created by a unit generates an accounting transaction which is then recorded in the general ledger.
 Overall, the general ledger helps management prepare accurate and organized financial statements.
-The general ledger detail report can be found in the General Ledger section.
+Further information about the general ledger can be found in the General Ledger section.
 Refer to the Fiscal Officer Reporting Tools section for the general ledger detail report.

 An organizational structure for the entire university for all accounting, reporting and budgeting.
 The structure is built using chart codes, responsibility centers, organizations, accounts, object codes and other chart of account components.
 Within IU, chart of accounts is commonly referred to as COA.
-Further information on the chart of accounts structure and its components can be found in the Chart of Accounts and General Ledger Section.
+Further information on the chart of accounts structure and its components can be found in the Chart of Accounts section.

 Accrual accounting is a method that records revenue when it is earned and records expenses when they are incurred, not when the cash is received.
 Different than cash accounting, this method provides a more realistic understanding of income and expenses and helps with long term projections.
 An example of accrual accounting is presented below.